 - Career opportunities.
 A BSN degree can help current nurses be prepared for career opportunities in a nonhospital setting.
 They are able to move into teaching, case management, policy review, and more.
 Some of these career opportunities will require a master's degree or MSN, and a BSN is required for students to move forward into higher educational opportunities.

-What do nurses do?
 They have many responsibilities and must be able to multitask in order to be effective.
-They are monitoring and evaluating patients, using critical thinking to make decisions, and improving patient outcomes with their skills.
+They monitor and evaluate patients, using critical thinking to make decisions, and improve patient outcomes with their skills.
 Some of the daily patient care responsibilities of a registered nurse will include:

 - Conducting physical exams

 - Listening to patients and analyzing their needs

 - Communicating with patients and their families to help them learn

 - Coordinating patient care with multiple healthcare providers

 - Drawing blood, giving shots, and doing other health-related tasks